 Dry card compass – Ribbens, Terneuzen, Netherlands, ca 1900

-At de underside of the rose is a heavily compass needle mounted with pins on the rose.
-The rose is not compensated for magnatic variation.
+At de underside of the rose is a heavy compass needle mounted with pins on the rose.
+The rose is not compensated for magnetic variation.

 Date: around 1900

 D compass: 14 cm